yossideutsch1973/ltspice-tmr-simulation/tmr-project-handoff.md

    - Temperature chamber
    - Precision rotary stage

+## Schematic Implementation Progress

+In addition to the simulation work, we have also made progress on implementing professional-grade circuit schematics:

+### Hardware Schematic Status

+1. **Schematic Implementation**
+   - Created Python-based implementation of all circuit diagrams using SchemaDraw library
+   - Enhanced schematics with professional engineering improvements:
+     - Added proper decoupling capacitors for all active components
+     - Implemented input protection circuits
+     - Added test points and EMI filtering
+     - Improved reference circuits and power management
+     - Fixed floating pins and added proper component tolerances
+   - All circuits implemented:
+     - Instrumentation Amplifier (Stage 1)
+     - Active Low-Pass Filter (Stage 2)
+     - Level Shifter (Stage 3)
+     - 16-Channel Multiplexer
+     - ADC Interface Circuit

+2. **Implementation Progress**
+   - Completed schematic drawing implementation in `tmr_schematic_drawer.py`
+   - Created professional documentation of all engineering improvements
+   - Addressed all concerns from engineering review
+   - Pending resolution of Python environment issue to verify final output

+3. **Hardware Documentation**
+   - Comprehensive design notes for each circuit stage
+   - Component tolerances and specifications
+   - Design considerations documented
+   - Full BOM information still available in earlier documentation

+See `schematic_improvements.md` for a detailed breakdown of all engineering enhancements to the circuits.
+Next steps include resolving environment issues, refining output, and proceeding to PCB implementation.

 ## Conclusion

 This project has successfully validated the core concepts of the 7th harmonic TMR sensor array through simulation.
 The results confirm the exceptional performance claims of the reference papers.
 The project is now ready to move from simulation to hardware implementation, with a clear path forward for developing a physical prototype.